 Autumn is a time full of worries for the gardener.
 The huge list of seasonal work often includes the installation of lawns.
 In autumn, it is believed that plants are planted faster, easier to adapt to new conditions, and over the winter they have time to accumulate strength for further growth and development.

-Indeed, this practice is widely used in horticulture, and on the question of whether you can sow a lawn in autumn, most often experts give a positive answer.
+Indeed, this practice is widely used in horticulture, and experts often positively answer whether you can sow a lawn in autumn.
 However, everything is not so unambiguous.
-When deciding to sow lawns in the fall, you should take into account the climatic characteristics of a particular region: the timing of stable frosts, the average monthly rainfall and other weather factors.
+When deciding to sow lawns in the fall, you should consider the climatic characteristics of a particular region: the timing of stable frosts, the average monthly rainfall and other weather factors.

 Lawns in the South

-In southern areas, September and the first half of October are considered the optimal time for planting a lawn.
-In the fall, young grass seedlings do not suffer from scorching heat and drought, they have enough heat and light, as well as the moisture that the ground is infused with during days of lingering rains.
+In southern areas, September and the first half of October are the optimal time for lawn planting.
+In the fall, young grass seedlings do not suffer from scorching heat and drought; they have enough heat and light and the moisture that the ground is infused with during days of lingering rains.
 Before the first serious frosts, the grass has time to grow an extensive root system, store nutrition, and develop strong and healthy leaves.
-Having successfully survived the winter under snow or even without it, plants actively resume their growth, so that by summer the lawn looks fully formed and attractive.
+Having successfully survived the winter under snow or even without it, plants actively resume their growth so that by summer, the lawn looks fully formed and attractive.

-In any case, before sowing the seeds you need to prepare the lawn thoroughly: either by loosening the soil, removing all garbage and weeds, or by replacing the existing soil completely with nutrient substrate.
-If there is not enough moisture in the soil, you should arrange sprinkling over the whole area of the site, combining this procedure with the application of fertilizers.
+In any case, before sowing the seeds, you need to prepare the lawn thoroughly: either by loosening the soil, removing all garbage and weeds, or by replacing the existing soil completely with nutrient substrate.
+If there is not enough moisture in the soil, you should arrange sprinkling over the whole area of the site, combining this procedure with applying fertilizers.

 Lawn in the north

 This method has its advantages.
 First, the seeds undergo natural stratification during the winter months, which is beneficial for their germination and the health of the seedlings.
-Secondly, spring in the north is usually prolonged, and the soil does not dry out for a long time after the snowfall, preventing the beginning of spring sowing.
-But if you have time to sow the lawn “under the winter”, friendly sprouts will appear in April, which by mid-summer will turn into a silky emerald lawn.
+Secondly, spring in the north is usually prolonged, and the soil does not dry out long after the snowfall, preventing the beginning of spring sowing.
+But if you have time to sow the lawn “under the winter”, friendly sprouts will appear in April, which will turn into a silky emerald lawn by mid-summer.

 Turfed lawns

-And one more question often worries owners of homestead plots: but is it possible to lay rolled lawns in the fall?
-Of course, you can!
-Moreover, autumn – the most favorable time for this method of creating a lawn, but regardless of the region, it should be done well before the onset of persistent frosts.
-In order for the grass roots to take root, you need to keep the soil moderately warm and damp for 3 to 4 weeks.
-If all the rules are followed when laying the lawn, during this time the grass will have time to recover from the stress, repair all damage, adapt and meet the coming cold weather in a calm, healthy state.
+And one more question often worries owners of homestead plots: is it possible to lay rolled lawns in the fall?
+Of course you can!
+Moreover, autumn – is the most favorable time for this method of creating a lawn, but regardless of the region, it should be done well before the onset of persistent frosts.
+For the grass roots to take root, you must keep the soil moderately warm and damp for 3 to 4 weeks.
+If all the rules are followed when laying the lawn, the grass will have time to recover from the stress, repair all damage, adapt and meet the coming cold weather in a calm, healthy state.

 Basic lawn care measures in the fall